dan-j/eventing-natss/docs/jetstream.md

 for the dispatcher itself.
 This is implemented as a `ConfigMap` which is volume-mounted into the controller pod and must contain a file `jetstream-dispatcher-config`.

-In the below example, you may already have a `ConfigMap` named `config-jetstream` in `my-namespace` which serves another purpose, in these circumstances you can tell the controller to use a different `ConfigMap` when creating a dispatcher in that namespace.
+In the below example, you may already have a `ConfigMap` named `config-nats` in `my-namespace` which serves another purpose, in these circumstances you can tell the controller to use a different `ConfigMap` when creating a dispatcher in that namespace.